ALucek/evaluizer/README.md

 <img src="media/evaluizer_logo_white.png" alt="Evaluizer Logo" width="150">

-Evaluizer is a lightweight interface for evaluating and optimizing LLM prompts.
-It allows you to iterate on prompts, visualize outputs against datasets, manually annotate results, and run automated evaluations using both LLM judges and deterministic functions.
-It features **GEPA** (Genetic-Pareto), an optimization engine that evolves your prompts to maximize evaluation scores.
+Evaluizer is an interface for evaluating and optimizing LLM prompts.
+It allows you to visualize outputs against datasets, manually annotate results, and run automated evaluations using both LLM judges and deterministic functions.
+It features **GEPA** (Genetic-Pareto), an optimization engine that iteratively evolves your prompts to maximize evaluation scores through reflective feedback loops.

 ## Setup and Install